wendymonl/Consulting-Project-Decorative-Lighting-Industry/README.md

 - Presented data-driven insights and actionable recommendations on increasing influence in the decorative lighting market to the CEO

 ## Introduction
-WakaNINE is a decorative lighting company based in Austin, TX and they tasked us with conducting primary market research to understand the specification process.
-The specification process is the steps design firms take to develop concepts, document, analyze and explain decision-making to ensure that the needs and performance requirements of the client are met.
+WakaNINE is a decorative lighting company based in Austin, TX and they tasked us with conducting primary market research to understand the specification process.The specification process is the steps design firms take to develop concepts, document, analyze and explain decision-making to ensure that the needs and performance requirements of the client are met.
 I have not included anyones name or any personal information in this repository.

 ### Stakeholders